aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

     //= aws-kms-key-arn.txt#2.9
     //= type=implication
     //# If the input starts with "arn:", this MUST return the output of
-    //# identifying an an AWS KMS multi-Region ARN (aws-kms-key-
-    //# arn.md#identifying-an-an-aws-kms-multi-region-arn) called with this
+    //# identifying an an AWS KMS multi-Region ARN (Section 2.8) called with this
     //# input.
     ensures "arn:" <= identifier
       ==>